Non-normality, optimality and synchronization: Non-normality

 Thus non-normal matrices do not in general have orthogonal eigenvectors.
 This plays a role in the corresponding linear dynamics,

 Notice that we may simply choose to change coordinates to examine Eq. \ref{eq:SimpLin}, in that scenario the system becomes:

 and choosing $\eta = S^{-1} x$ we have,

 If $A$ is normal, then $J(A)$ will simply be a diagonal matrix, and the coordinates will simply be changed to another (or perhaps even the same) orthogonal basis.
 If $A$ is non-normal, the new basis may {\it not} be orthogonal, and $J(A)$ may not be diagonal.
-The transient behavior of a non-normal linear system is related to both of these facts as will become clear. \paragraph*{} One aspect which plays a role in the size of the transient is the size of the largest Jordan block.
+The transient behavior of a non-normal linear system is related to both of these facts as will become clear.

+One aspect which plays a role in the size of the transient is the size of the largest Jordan block.
 As can be seen in Appendix \ref{ap:1} (and was previously shown in \cite{nishikawa2006a}), the solution to each Jordan block Eq. \ref{eq:transformed} will be proportional to $t^{k-1}e^{\lambda t}$, where $k$ is the size of the Jordan block and $\lambda$ is the eigenvalue of the associated block.
 Clearly then, the larger the Jordan block, the larger the transient will be, as the polynomial term dominates the early behavior of the system.
 This concept underlies the concept of optimal networks of Nishikawa and Motter \cite{nishikawa2010} and others \cite{ravoori2011} using the size of the largest Jordan block \cite{fish2017}, where the {\it sensistivity index} ($\mathbb{S} \in \mathbb{N}$) is defined as the size of the largest Jordan block.
-This idea was successfully used to determine which {\it unweighted} optimal networks would be most likely to desynchronize, something that the master stability function \cite{pecora1998} is incapable of determining since it only examines conditions infinitesmally close to the synchronization manifold. \paragraph*{} However it is not enough to simply find $\mathbb{S}$, as non-normal matrices which have the same eigenvalues and same Jordan form may have different sized transients as seen in Fig. \ref{fig:TwobyTwo}.
+This idea was successfully used to determine which {\it unweighted} optimal networks would be most likely to desynchronize, something that the master stability function \cite{pecora1998} is incapable of determining since it only examines conditions infinitesmally close to the synchronization manifold.

+However it is not enough to simply find $\mathbb{S}$, as non-normal matrices which have the same eigenvalues and same Jordan form may have different sized transients as seen in Fig. \ref{fig:TwobyTwo}.
 In this case we have:

 The Jordan form of this matrix stays the same for all $\alpha \neq 0$, and yet the transients get larger as $\alpha \rightarrow \infty$.
 Similarly, despite being non-normal, and having $\mathbb{S} = 2$, as $\alpha < \alpha^*$ we can see that no transient at all may be observed.
 So by changing $\alpha$, we are not changing the Jordan form (unless of course we set $\alpha =0$), but rather we are changing the basis $S$.